Code-Institute-Submissions/HolidaysYa/README.md

 - As a user who has decided what city to visit but is not sure when is the best time to go, I want check how is the temperature and precipitation for each month to find out when is the best time in the year to go.
 - As a user, after analysing the dashboard charts, I want to find out more about a specific city.
 - As a user, after analysing the dashboard charts, I have some doubs and I want to contact the website to clarify some information.
-- As a user I want to follow "Eurotrip dashboard" on social media to know about new city additions or data updates.
+- As a user I want to follow "HolidaysYa!" on social media to know about new city additions or data updates.

 ## Features